 Baking powder tins into salt and pepper shakers

-Having recently relocated all my spices into my new spice rack (made for easy DIY), I needed salt and pepper shakers for the countertop.
+Having recently relocated all my spices into my new spice rack, I needed salt and pepper shakers for the countertop.
 My kitchen has red accents and the dining room teal, so I recycled baking powder tins into large salt and pepper shakers in teal and heirloom white to tie the colours in the two open spaces together.

 I decided the baking powder tins would be perfect.
 They have a twist off lid, which means they can be re-filled easily, and they are large enough to fill with salt and pepper for cooking.
 You could also use the shakers for icing sugar or flour, fill with sprinkles for decorating cakes, or fill them with spices for when you have a braai.